 Loaded Guacamole Tacos by Mountain Mama Cooks

-A seasonally fresh take on grilled cheese with gruyere and asparagus.
+A seasonally fresh take on grilled cheese with asparagus.

 - 6 spears of asparagus